 Nowhere does Scripture expressly state that Jesus Christ was an only child or that Mary remained a virgin for her entire life.
-The basis for such ideas is uninspired legends and unreasonable inferences that go beyond Scripture.
+Never in Scripture do we see the Angel Gabriel or some other messenger sent by God to tell Joseph that he was not to consummate his marriage.
+The basis for Mary's perpetual virginity is uninspired legends and unreasonable inferences that go far beyond Scripture.

 Nobody claims that adelphoi always means physical brothers.
 That is obviously untrue.
 Nonetheless, the New Testament does not use the Greek word to mean cousin.
 It uses a separate word for cousin (Colossians 4:10).
 The context of these passages demands that we understand the brothers and sisters to mean blood relatives.
 British Methodist theologian and scholar Adam Clarke said the following in his commentary on Matthew 13:55: